yanshay/SpoolEase/documentation/scale-setup.md

 ## Overview

+***Important:** SpoolEase Scale requires the SpoolEase Console to be installed with version 0.3.0 or later, and the Scale must be enabled via SpoolEase Console Web-Config.

-Setup of SpoolEase Scale should begin before completing the build to verify all connections are working properly before closing the case and installing the final two screws.
+The setup for SpoolEase Scale should begin partway through the build process—before the case is closed and the final two screws are installed.
+The instructions below specify the exact point where it’s best to pause the build and perform the setup.

-The setup process is similar to the SpoolEase Console setup you've already completed, with a few differences due to the lack of a display on SpoolEase Scale.
+The setup process is similar to the one you followed for the SpoolEase Console, with a few differences since the SpoolEase Scale doesn’t have a display.

 ### What You'll Need